Jefferson City station

 Jefferson City is an Amtrak train station in Jefferson City, Missouri, United States.
 The station is located on the ground floor of the former Union Hotel, which was built in 1855 and is part of the Jefferson Landing State Historic Site.
-Amtrak previously stopped at the old Missouri Pacific Railroad station before moving two blocks west to its current location in 1984.
+It has functioned as Jefferson City's station since 1984; previously, Amtrak used the former Missouri Pacific Railroad station, two blocks to the east.
+The station is a stop for the St. Louis–Kansas City Missouri River Runner, which has two daily round trips.